seeddisperser/standard-toolkit/packages/design-system/src/documentation/implementation.md

 The import for the components will be from `@accelint/design-system`.
 This is important to notice because there might be overlap in naming from other component systems like MUI.

 Another important detail is that, because this design system favors composition over "mega-component" behavior, you might find yourself looking for a prop when the component is expecting a child component composed in.
-You will see examples of composition throughout the C2DS stories.
+You will see examples of composition throughout the design system stories.
 The [
-`<Checkbox/>` component story file](https://github.com/gohypergiant/standard-toolkit/blob/1312ec7202129f64d82f8186dc4b261474f337c3/packages/design-system/src/components/checkbox/checkbox.stories.tsx#L91) is one example that uses a combination of the C2DS
+`<Checkbox/>` component story file](https://github.com/gohypergiant/standard-toolkit/blob/1312ec7202129f64d82f8186dc4b261474f337c3/packages/design-system/src/components/checkbox/checkbox.stories.tsx#L91) is one example that uses a combination of the design system
 `<Checkbox/>`, `<CheckboxGroup/>` and `<Icon/>` components while relying on `<AriaText/>`and `<AriaLabel/>` components for the group label and individual checkbox label text.
 This pattern is typical and will be how you organize your components as well.

 The stories will be your best source of information about how to build.
 You can also look at examples on the [React Aria components documentation](https://react-spectrum.adobe.com/react-aria/components.html).
-If you try and use a child component that is not supported by the C2DS component, you may get unexpected results -- however, experimentation and creative composition are encouraged.
+If you try and use a child component that is not supported by the design system component, you may get unexpected results -- however, experimentation and creative composition are encouraged.

 ## Styles